Grappe501/arkansas-political-history/site/src/content/pages/misc/non-negotiables-arkansas-political-history-project.md

 \## 5.
 Power Is a First-Class Concept

-The system must explicitly track how power operatesâ€”through rules, money, institutions, courts, geography, and narrative.
+The system must explicitly track how power operatesâ€"through rules, money, institutions, courts, geography, and narrative.

 \## 6.
 Community Impact Matters